wasp-lang/wasp/waspc/README.md

 ```
 stack test
 ```
-to ensure all the unit tests are passing (this will also build the project if needed).
+to ensure all the unit and end-to-end tests are passing (this will also build the project if needed).

 ### Executable
 ```